 - High-tech occupation or training approved under the Workforce Investment and Opportunity Act (WIOA)

-Individuals who served on active military duty during the base period can file a UI claim in any state as long as they are physically present in that state at the time of filing.
-To add military wages to a claim, the individual must have served on active duty in the Armed Forces or served at least 90 consecutive days of active service in a US Military Reserve Force.
-The individual must provide a copy of their DD–214 (member copy 4) to determine if military wages can be used on the UI claim.
+If you have served on active military duty during the base period, you can file an unemployment insurance claim in any state as long as you are physically present in that state at the time of filing.
+To add military wages to a claim, you must have served on active duty in the Armed Forces or served at least 180 consecutive days of active service in a US Military Reserve Force and meet all other eligibility requirements.
+You must provide a copy of your DD–214 (member copy 4) to determine if military wages can be used on the unemployment insurance claim.

-The US Military service, not IWD, will determine if the earnings can be used on a claim.
-If the wages can be used, a new monetary record will be sent to the individual.
-If the request to add wages is denied, the individual will receive a decision with appeal rights.
+The US Military service, not us, will determine if the earnings can be used on a claim.
+If the wages can be used, you will receive a new monetary record in the mail.
+If your request to add wages is denied, you will receive a decision with appeal rights.
 The DD–214 may be submitted any of the following ways:

 UI Benefits Bureau